rreece/rreece.github.io/outline-of-philosophy/math.md

 -   Tarski's undefinability theorem on the formal undefinability of truth
 -   Church's proof that Hilbert's Entscheidungsproblem is unsolvable
 -   Turing's theorem that there is no algorithm to solve the halting problem
+    -   Turing, A.M.
+(1937).
+On computable numbers, with an application to the Entscheidungsproblem. [^Turing1937]

 Chaitin: